 At least 4 separate people recommended this cute little town (a TidyTown finalist, I’m certain) -some for its beautiful beach (too cold to lie on the beach), some for its beautiful golf course (too cold to swing a club), and some for its world-class surf (too cold to even utter the word “wetsuit”).
 We liked it.

 Startling rock formations, rugged landscapes and a name that practically rolls its r’s for you.

 Here we finally settled in to spend 3 nights in one place.
-There was a terrific view coming down from Conor Pass, a friendly small town vibe, a bevy of hiking trails in the vicinity and, naturally, yet another awesome name (although Laynni repeatedly informed me that being in a town called “Dingle” was no reason to sing “My ding-a-ling, my ding-a-ling!” all the time, that they in fact had nothing in common whatsoever, and why the hell didn’t I know more than that one line, anyway?
+There was a terrific view coming down from Conor Pass, a friendly small town vibe, a bevy of hiking trails in the vicinity, one of the most scenic routes in Ireland in the Slea Head Drive and, naturally, yet another awesome name (although Laynni repeatedly informed me that being in a town called “Dingle” was no reason to sing “My ding-a-ling, my ding-a-ling!” all the time, that they in fact had nothing in common whatsoever, and why the hell didn’t I know more than that one line, anyway?

 Of course, one can’t forget about Fungi the famous dolphin of Dingle.

 The way I understand the story, he appeared one day a few years back and essentially squatted in the local bay, hanging around long enough without killing any surfers, like that last party guest at 4:30 am who just cracked another bottle of Mike’s Hard Lemonade and asked if you’ve seen any good movies lately, to attach himself to the town and eventually be adopted as Dingle’s unofficial mascot.